Loccturno/Loccturno/README.md

 ## Contact

 - **Contact**: GitHub issues or discussions
-- **Open to**: ZK circuit audits, smart contract audits, paid learning collaborations, mentorship from senior auditors
+- **Open to**: ZK circuit audits, smart contract audits, paid learning collaborations

 ---

 *Greece.
 Pseudonymous by choice.
-Started writing code in early 2026 — building toward auditor work the long way: deeply, openly, one bug at a time.*
+Building toward auditor work the long way: deeply, openly, one bug at a time.*